k-SemStamp: A Clustering-Based Semantic Watermark for Detection of Machine-Generated Text: Introduction

 \section{Introduction}

 \secvsbelow To facilitate the detection of machine-generated text \citep{mitchell-10.1145/3287560.3287596}, recent watermarked generation algorithms usually inject detectable signatures \citep[\textit{i.a.}]{Kuditipudi2023RobustDW, Yoo2023RobustMN, Wang2023TowardsCT, Christ2023UndetectableWF, Fu2023WatermarkingCT, hou23semstamp}.
-A major concern for these approaches is their robustness to potential attacks, since a malicious user could attempt to remove the watermark with text perturbations such as editing and paraphrasing \citep{krishna2023paraphrasing, sadasivan2023aigenerated, kirchenbauer2023reliability, zhao2023provable}. \citet{hou23semstamp} propose \method, a paraphrase-robust and sentence-level watermark which assigns signatures to each watermarked sentence according to the locality sensitive hashing (LSH) \citep{indyk98lsh} partitioning of semantic space (explained in \ref{subsec:prelim}).
-While demonstrating promising robustness against paraphrase attacks, \method\ arbitrarily partitions the semantic space by a set of random hyperplanes, potentially splitting groups of semantically similar sentences into different partitions (see Figure \ref{fig:lshkvisual}).
+A major concern for these approaches is their robustness to potential attacks, since a malicious user could attempt to remove the watermark with text perturbations such as editing and paraphrasing \citep{Wang2024StumblingBS, krishna2023paraphrasing, sadasivan2023aigenerated, kirchenbauer2023reliability, zhao2023provable}. \citet{hou23semstamp} propose \method, a paraphrase-robust and sentence-level watermark which assigns signatures to each watermarked sentence according to the locality sensitive hashing (LSH) \citep{indyk98lsh} partitioning of semantic space (see \ref{subsec:prelim}).
+While demonstrating promising robustness against paraphrase attacks, \method\ arbitrarily partitions the semantic space by a set of \emph{random} hyperplanes, possibly splitting semantically similar sentences into different partitions (see Fig.\ref{fig:lshkvisual}).

-This limitation motivates our proposed method, \methodk (detailed in \Sref{subsec:sem-k}), which partitions the space by performing $k$-means clustering \citep{lloyd1982kmeans} on the semantic structure of a given text domain (e.g. news, narratives, etc.).
-In section \ref{sec:exp}, we show that the clustering-based partitioning in \methodk greatly improves its robustness against sentence-level paraphrase attacks and sampling efficiency.\footnote{We release code in \url{https://github.com/bohanhou14/SemStamp}}
+This limitation motivates our proposed method, \methodk (detailed in \Sref{subsec:sem-k}), which partitions the space via $k$-means clustering \citep{lloyd1982kmeans} on the semantic structure of a given text domain (e.g. news, narratives, etc.).
+In \S\ref{sec:exp}, we show that the clustering-based partitioning in \methodk greatly improves its robustness against sentence-level paraphrase attacks and sampling efficiency.\footnote{ We have released \href{https://github.com/bohanhou14/SemStamp}{the code} for reproducibility.
+Corresponding authors: Abe Hou, Jingyu Zhang, and Tianxing He.}